 What is Solder?

 Solder is a fusible metal alloy used to create a permanent bond between metal workpieces.
 It is melted after cooling to adhere to and connect the pieces, requiring an alloy with a lower melting point than the pieces being joined.
-The solder must be resistant to oxidative and corrosive effects and have favourable electrical characteristics.
+The solder must be resistant to oxidative and corrosive effects and have favorable electrical characteristics.

-Some alloys are eutectic, meaning their melting point is the lowest possible for a mixture of components and coincides with the freezing point.
 Non-eutectic alloys can have different solidus and liquidus temperatures, and their pasty state can be exploited in plumbing for watertight joints.
 Solder wire is available in various thicknesses for hand-soldering, manual soldering, preformed foil, or small “tabs” for in-field repairs.

 What are the Types of Solders?